briandowns/Dictu/docs/docs/classes.md

 ### Implicit Attributes

-Dictu actually has a way to define attributes on the object without explicitly setting each variable passed into the constructor on the object through `this`.
+Camus actually has a way to define attributes on the object without explicitly setting each variable passed into the constructor on the object through `this`.
 If `var` is used the instance variable has public visibility, if `private` is used the instance variable has private visibility.

 ```cs